 The terms and conditions of the warrants have, in accordance with applicable Danish laws and regulations, been incorporated into our articles of association as appendices 1-3.
-On September 24, 2020 our board of directors approved the issuance and allocation of 15,472 warrants.
-Said warrants were granted in the years 2018, 2019 and 2020, but will be formally issued on October 31, 2020.
+On September 24, 2020 our board of directors approved the issuance and allocation of 16,161 warrants.
+Said warrants were granted in the years 2018, 2019 and 2020, but will be formally issued in mid-December 2020.
+In addition, our board of directors is expected to issue 689 warrants in mid-December 2020.
 The terms and conditions are expected to be adopted as appendix 4 to our articles of association.